 15. If you have a machine and you know how sew a button hole do so.
 If you don’t have a machine, simply cut (or use a seam ripper) a hole long enough for your button to pop through.
 Use your hot glue gun to glue the two layers of fabric together (on the inside of the fabric) around your button hole so that it won’t rip further or unravel.
 Here’s my button hole:

 16. Attach the ties to the desk.
-You can see here, how the desk ties to your little one.
+(See last photo for how the desk ties to your little one).

 17. Now we can create a pencil/toy pouch to hang from the other button.
 Use a 6″ piece of ribbon (mine is 1″ wide) and a piece of fabric approximately 14″ x 14″.
 It can be slightly smaller but I wouldn’t go larger because it will be difficult for your child to reach into.

 18. Fold the fabric over right sides in.
 Make a loop with the piece of ribbon and let the tails stick out.
 The loop can be placed anywhere along the top.
 If placed in the middle, the seam of the pouch will be facing outward.
 I’d place it about 1/4 of the way in from one side (which is not what is pictured).

 19. Stitch (or glue the side) and turn the fabric right side out.